 10. Size

-Consider the size of the turntable and ensure that it will fit comfortably in your space.
+Consider the turntable’s size and ensure it will fit comfortably in your space.

 11. Price

-While price is not always an indicator of quality, it is still an essential factor to consider.
+While price is not always an indicator of quality, it is still essential.
 Look for a turntable that offers the best value for your money within your budget.

 12. Brand Reputation